ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-09-by-pass-ssl-pinning-iOS-with-lldb.md

 [![purchase screen]({{ site.baseurl }}/images/br/lldb-attached.png)]({{ site.baseurl }}/images/br/lldb-attached.png){:target="_blank"} <br/>**Figure: LLDB Attached**<br/><br/>

 ## Disclaimer
 This post is for educational purposes only, please use it at your discretion and contact the app's author if you find issues.
-For the demo purpose, I picked up and installed an app on the app store, please allow me to redact the app name as REDACTED.
+We will inspect an app name REDACTED.
+The figures during the post just for demonstrations, might not relevant to REDACTED app.

 ## Prerequisites
 Below tools are used during this post: